 The selection of options to highlight a difference in Zebra BI PowerCharts visuals has been expanded with another helpful option.
-The option to display a difference between the last actual data point and the last forecast value will come handy in charts that show forecasts in addition to actual values:
+The option to display a difference between the last actual data point and the last forecast value will come in handy in charts that show forecasts in addition to actual values:

 As usual, this new version of Zebra BI custom visuals is available for all existing users in the member portal area.
 Just go and sign in and simply download our latest release 3.3 and start implementing it to your existing or new reports.
 For all the rest of you that would like to feel the same excitement, click on the button below and start your free trial.